chadbraunduin/hackernews/README.md

 ## Known issues
 Every once in a while the cl-json method that converts the raw data into a CL form blows up.
 The error message returned indicates that there is an invalid character within the data.
 Usually, this issue goes away within a couple of minutes.
 I haven't haven't taken the time to fully investigate it.

+Also, within the comments, the little ellipse character that appears after an edit is not displaying correctly.
+Not sure if it is getting mangled by the API in transmission or if it is something my code is doing.

 ## TODOS
 * Allow upvoting of posts and comments
 * Get this to work in Windows